envisioning/vocab/vocab/Moat.md

 ---
-title: "Moat"
+category: ARCH, IMPL
+slug: moat
-summary: "A concept of competitive advantage that AI companies gain by developing proprietary data, algorithms, and models."
+summary: A concept of competitive advantage that AI companies gain by developing proprietary data, algorithms, and models.
+title: Moat
 ---

 In the context of AI, a moat refers to a metaphorical barrier or competitive advantage that an AI company develops to protect its market position from competitors.
 This is often achieved by creating unique and proprietary technology, distinct algorithms, or an extensive database that would not be easily replicable by competitors.
 The deeper and wider the moat, the harder it is for competitors to infringe on the company's territory.
 For instance, a company like Google has a formidable 'moat' in AI and ML because of its massive data sets and superior algorithms that competitors would find hard to match.